Marlon Brando: Career

-Early career: 1944–1951
+1944–1950: Early career

 Brando used his Stanislavski System skills for his first summer stock roles in Sayville, New York, on Long Island.
 Brando established a pattern of erratic, insubordinate behavior in the few shows he had been in.
 His behavior had him kicked out of the cast of the New School's production in Sayville, but he was soon afterwards discovered in a locally produced play there.
 Then, in 1944, he made it to Broadway in the bittersweet drama I Remember Mama, playing the son of Mady Christians.
 The Lunts wanted Brando to play the role of Alfred Lunt's son in O Mistress Mine, and Lunt even coached him for the audition, but Brando made no attempt to even read his lines at the audition and was not hired.
 New York Drama Critics voted him "Most Promising Young Actor" for his role as an anguished veteran in Truckline Café, although the play was a commercial failure.
-In 1946, he appeared on Broadway as the young hero in the political drama A Flag is Born, refusing to accept wages above the Actors' Equity rate.
+In 1946, he appeared on Broadway as the young hero in the political drama A Flag Is Born, refusing to accept wages above the Actors' Equity rate.
 In that same year, Brando played the role of Marchbanks alongside Katharine Cornell in her production's revival of Candida, one of her signature roles.
 Cornell also cast him as the Messenger in her production of Jean Anouilh's Antigone that same year.
 He was also offered the opportunity to portray one of the principal characters in the Broadway premiere of Eugene O'Neill's The Iceman Cometh, but turned the part down after falling asleep while trying to read the massive script and pronouncing the play "ineptly written and poorly constructed".

 In 1945, Brando's agent recommended he take a co-starring role in The Eagle Has Two Heads with Tallulah Bankhead, produced by Jack Wilson.
 Bankhead had turned down the role of Blanche Dubois in A Streetcar Named Desire, which Williams had written for her, to tour the play for the 1946–1947 season.
 Bankhead recognized Brando's potential, despite her disdain (which most Broadway veterans shared) for method acting, and agreed to hire him even though he auditioned poorly.
 The two clashed greatly during the pre-Broadway tour, with Bankhead reminding Brando of his mother, being her age and also having a drinking problem.
 Wilson was largely tolerant of Brando's behavior, but he reached his limit when Brando mumbled through a dress rehearsal shortly before the November 28, 1946, opening.
 "I don't care what your grandmother did," Wilson exclaimed, "and that Method stuff, I want to know what you're going to do!"
 Brando in turn raised his voice, and acted with great power and passion.
 "It was marvelous," a cast member recalled.
 "Everybody hugged him and kissed him.
 He came ambling offstage and said to me, 'They don't think you can act unless you can yell.'"